Poems and Songs of Middle Earth: Release history

-In 1977, Poems and Songs of Middle Earth was included within The J. R. R. Tolkien Soundbook, a box set compilation issued by Caedmon on LP and cassette.
-Caedmon's primarily cassette-based "Soundbook" series featured readings of works by famous authors, with readings in the author's own voice whenever possible; the Tolkien Soundbook was among the first five releases in the series, alongside other entries based on works by Joyce, Thomas, Ogden Nash and Edgar Allan Poe.
+In 1977 Caedmon reissued Poems and Songs of Middle Earth as part of a box set compilation on LP and cassette formats, called The J. R. R. Tolkien Soundbook.
+It was part of Caedmon's primarily cassette-based "Soundbook" series featured readings of works by famous authors, with readings in the author's own voice whenever possible.
+The Tolkien Soundbook was one of the first five releases in the series, alongside other entries based on works by Joyce, Thomas, Ogden Nash and Edgar Allan Poe.
 Also included within the Tolkien Soundbook were Tolkien's readings of The Hobbit and The Lord of the Rings, and Christopher Tolkien's readings from The Silmarillion.
-The recording of Tolkien's recitals from The Adventures of Tom Bombadil found on the Soundbook version of Poems and Songs of Middle Earth reportedly have noticeably higher fidelity than the Bombadil readings as pressed on the original 1967 LP.
+Tolkien's recitals from The Adventures of Tom Bombadil reportedly has noticeably higher fidelity on the Soundbook box set than they did on the original 1967 LP.

-Tolkien's recitals from Poems and Songs of Middle Earth—but not Swann's music—were included on the J. R. R. Tolkien Audio Collection, which Caedmon issued on tape in 1992 and on CD in 2001.
+Caedmon put Tolkien's recitals from Poems and Songs of Middle Earth on the J. R. R. Tolkien Audio Collection, but left out Swann's music.
+The Audio Collection was issued on tape in 1992 and on CD in 2001.